 It is eerily relevant today and sadly it will be 50 years from now.

 I don’t feel like doing the usual Q & A in this issue.
-I want to talk about the racial drama surrounding Hurricane Katrina relief and some of the stupid ass comments that have spewed from people’s mouths or have ended up on paper.
+I want to talk about the racial drama surrounding Hurricane Katrina relief and some of the vapid ass comments that are spewing from people’s mouths or have ended up on “paper”.

-We’ve all heard of the articles that state Black people are “looting” and that White people are “finding” food.
-This is so racist and ridiculous that I don’t even need to go into it deeply.
+We’ve all heard of the articles that state Black people are “looting” and that White people are “finding” food, as if there’s some sort of Hide-n-Seek game with food only for White people that exists.

-Everyone, Black and White was looting.
+Everyone, Black, White, and otherwise was looting.
 In order to survive they had to steal food and water.
-Of course the people looting televisions were taking it a bit too far, but I was not there so I cannot speak on what must have been going through their minds.
+Of course the people looting televisions were taking it a bit too far,but we all know this part of the looting ritual.
+These people are poor.
+That’s the bigger issue.

 I’m also sick of hearing people say, “Why didn’t they leave when they had a chance?”

 Hello!
-Most of these people are dirt poor.
+Not everyone has somewhere else safe to go.
 I’m sure the places that they could flee to were also affected by Katrina and many of them didn’t have cars or gas money to flee long distance.

 I’m also sure that most of them were not psychic.
 They didn’t see this coming.

 One more thing: Stop calling them refugees.
 That’s ugly and incorrect.
 I looked the word up for clarity and it just doesn’t fit.
 They’re survivors.